ClimbingAl/HqdmPatterns/docs/association/associationEagleCrew.md

     - If lots of a particular `association` sub-type need to be created and the set membership of each is the same, consider creating a subtype of `association` and map it to a storage schema that includes the `participant` states and their `role`s.
 This would be a mapping that could be mapped back to a full HQDM schema if/when required.

     - Sometimes the `beginning` or `ending` of an association isn't completely known (for example, it may still be in-place and the possible ending may be in the future).
-In this case only store the `begniing` or `ending` that is known (as long as one of them is known).
+In this case only store the `beginning` or `ending` that is known (as long as one of them is known).

 ## References